draner/Data-Engineering-Bootcamp-2023-Project/README.md

 ### 6. Orchestration and Scheduling

 Mage.ai will be used to orchestrate the ingestion of the data from the 4chan API and the transfer of the data to BigQuery.
-There is two pipelines :
+There is a pipeline executed every 10 minutes for each step :

-- The first one will pull the data from the 4chan API and store it in GCP buckets (every hour at 25 minutes past the hour)
+- The first one will pull the data from the 4chan API and store it in GCP buckets
-- The second one will transfer the data from the GCP buckets to BigQuery (every hour at 35 minutes past the hour)
+- The second one will transfer the data from the GCP buckets to BigQuery

-The dbt-cloud job is scheduled to run every 10 minutes.
+The dbt-cloud job is also scheduled to run every 10 minutes.

 ### 7. Data Visualization